robbieawest/eno/README.md

 - Pre-render geometry processing for tangent approximations with `mikkt`; an unweld -> `mikkt` tangent generation -> weld process
 - Forward+
 - Animation
-- Scene graph and proper resource ui elements
+- Some better UI elements for scenes/resources
 - Order independent transparency with integration into SSAO/Bent normals

 Far reaching: